visgl/deck.gl/docs/api-reference/deck.md

 If `initialViewState` is provided, the `Deck` component will track view state changes from any attached `controller` using internal state, with `initialViewState` as its initial view state.

+If the `initialViewState` prop changes, the internally tracked view state will be updated to match the new "initial" view state.

 Notes:

 * The `props.onViewStateChange` callback will still be called, if provided.
 * If `props.viewState` is supplied by the application, the supplied `viewState` will always be used, "shadowing" the `Deck` component's internal `viewState`.
-* In simple applications, use of the `initialViewState` prop can avoid the need track the view state in the application .
+* In simple applications, use of the `initialViewState` prop can avoid the need track the view state in the application.
+* Any new `initialViewState` value is compared shallowly with the previous value.
+Therefore, it is especially important for React applications to use a constant or component state as the `initialViewState` value, in order to avoid any unexpected "reset" of the camera.
 * One drawback of using `initialViewState` for reactive/functional applications is that the `Deck` component becomes more stateful.

 ##### `controller` (Function | Boolean | Object)